On the solutions of the Diophantine equation $(x-d)^2+x^2+(x+d)^2=y^n$ for $d$ a prime power: Introduction

 \section{Introduction}

 The question when a sum of consecutive powers is a perfect power has a long and rich history.
-In $1875$ Lucas \cite{Lucas75} asks for the solutions of equation
+In $1875$ Lucas \cite{Lucas75} asks for the integral solutions of the equation

-and it is until Watson \cite{Watson18} gives a satisfied solution of the problem.
+and is Watson who gives the first satisfying solution \cite{Watson18}.
 In 1956, Sch\"{a}ffer \cite{Schaffer56} generalises Lucas question and studies the equation

-where he proves that \eqref{eq:Schaffer} has only finitely many solutions except from a finite number of pairs $(k,n)$ which he determines.
-In \cite{BennettGyoryPinter04} the authors complete solve \eqref{eq:Schaffer} for $k\leq 11$ while in \cite{Pinter07} the case $n$ is even and $k\leq 170$ odd is studied.
+Sch\"{a}ffer proves that \eqref{eq:Schaffer} has only finitely many solutions for fix $k$ and $n$ except for a finite number of cases which he determines.
+In \cite{BennettGyoryPinter04} the authors complete solve \eqref{eq:Schaffer} for $k\leq 11$ and the case $n$ is even, $k$ odd and $k\leq 170$ is studied in \cite{Pinter07}.